Tsebo200/SRG-SkyRecommendsGames/README.md

 ## Concept Process

-The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.
+The `Conceptual Process` is the set of actions, activities and research that were done when starting this project.

 Gamers often struggle to find games that match their preferences, especially those with accessibility needs or specific requirements (e.g., no pay-to-win, strong accessibility support).
-Existing recommendation systems don't prioritize accessibility or use rubric-based scoring.
+Existing recommendation systems don't prioritise accessibility or use rubric-based scoring.

-The aim of the app is to provide personalised game recommendations using AI-powered rubric scoring (Completeness, Monetisation, Accessibility, Creativity) while ensuring the app itself is accessible to all users, including those with color vision deficiencies, hearing impairments, or motor disabilities.
+The aim of the app is to provide personalised game recommendations using AI-powered rubric scoring (Completeness, Monetisation, Accessibility, Creativity) while ensuring the app itself is accessible to all users, including those with colour vision deficiencies, hearing impairments, or motor disabilities.

 ### Ideation

 The stylistic choice was going for a fresh and modern look with liquid glass UI effects, beautiful gradients, and smooth animations.
-The app emphasizes accessibility while maintaining a visually appealing and fun gaming experience.
-The color palette is designed to work across multiple color vision modes, and interactions are designed to be intuitive with gesture-driven controls.
+The app emphasises accessibility while maintaining a visually appealing and fun gaming experience.
+The colour palette is designed to work across multiple colour vision modes, and interactions are designed to be intuitive with gesture-driven controls.

 ### Wireframes